CyprienJ/dilithium-project/README.md

 # Dilithium Implementation
 #### Cyprien JORANT

-This project is a rust implementation of the dilithium project made and published on  [GitHub by pq-crystals](https://github.com/pq-crystals/dilithium).
+This project is a rust implementation of the dilithium project made by Argyle Software and published on [the pq-crystals GitHub](https://github.com/pq-crystals/dilithium).
 The aim is to create a code the make a demonstration of the dilithium signature algorithm.

 # Tutorial